blackbaud/skyux-lib-addin-client/README.md

 }
 ```

-Finally, you can show a flyout using the `showFlyout` method and close a flyout using the `closeFlyout` method:
+Finally, you can show a flyout using the `showFlyout` method:

 ```js
 this.addinClientService.showFlyout({